YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 |Intel i7-6800K<br>6-core	|NVIDIA GTX 1080|1.9 h	|	|1.9 s	|19 s	|27 s	|
 |Intel i5-6200U<br>dual-core	|NVIDIA 940MX	|5.4 h	|1.9 h	|6.0 s	|35 s	|36 s|

-When you download this repo, you will see some files and folder under `demo/data`.
+When you download this repo, you will see some files and a folder under `demo/data`.
 The .h5 files are the input videos contained in dataset 'mov' (shape = (3000, 120, 88)).
 The `GT Masks` folder contains the ground truth masks of each video. `FinalMasks_YST_part??.mat` stores the GT masks in a 3D array (shape = (88, 120, n) in MATLAB), and `FinalMasks_YST_part??_sparse.mat` stores the GT masks in a 2D sparse matrix (shape = (88*120, n) in MATLAB).
-The intermediate and output files will be under folder `demo/data/complete`.
+After running a complete pipeline, the intermediate and output files will be under a new folder `demo/data/complete`.
+Under this folder, `network_input` stores the SNR videos after pre-processing (in dataset 'network_input'), `FISSA` stores the temporary output of [FISSA](https://github.com/rochefort-lab/fissa), `traces` stores the traces of the GT neurons after decontamination using FISSA, `temporal_masks(3)` stores the temporal masks of active neurons (in dataset 'temporal_masks')used to train CNN, `Weights` stores the trained CNN model, `training output` stores the loss after each training epoch, `temp` stores the recall, precision, and F1 score of all parameter combinations for each video and each cross validation, and `output_masks` stores the optimal hyper-parameters in `Optimization_Info_{}.mat`.
+The output masks after SUNS batch, SUNS online, and SUNS online with tracking are stored under `output_masks`, `output_masks online`, and `output_masks track`, respectively, as `Output_Masks_{}.mat`.
+The segmented masks are stored in a 3D array with shape (n, 120, 88) in MATLAB, so you may need to transpose the demensions to match the GT masks.
+The speed and accuracy scores are stored in the same three folders as `Output_Info_All.mat`.
+In addition, some text files will appear under `demo/wistom`, which stores the learned wisdom used for spatial filtering.

 To run the demo on Linux, launch Anaconda prompt and type the following script
 ```sh